The Vanguard Group: Recent

 Bogle retired from Vanguard as chairman in 1999 when he reached the company's mandatory retirement age of 70 and he was succeeded by John J. ("Jack") Brennan.
 In February 2008, F. William McNabb III became President and in August 2008, he became CEO.
 Both of Bogle's successors expanded Vanguard's offerings beyond the index mutual funds that Bogle preferred, in particular into exchange traded funds (ETFs) and actively managed funds.
 Some of Vanguard's actively-managed funds predate Bogle's retirement however (their healthcare stock fund began in 1984).
 Bogle had been skeptical of ETFs as they trade mid-day like single stocks while mutual funds trade on a single price at day's end.
 He believed buy and hold investors could make good use of ETFs tracking broad indices, but thought ETFs had potentially higher fees due to the bid ask spread, could be too narrowly specialized, and worried anything that could be traded mid-day would be traded mid-day, potentially reducing investor returns.

 In May 2017 Vanguard launched a fund platform in the United Kingdom.

 In July 2017, it was announced that McNabb would be replaced as chief executive officer by chief investment officer Mortimer J. Buckley, effective January 1, 2018.
 McNabb remains at the company as chairman.

 In 2020, Vanguard rolled out a digital adviser and began building up an investment team in China.
 In October 2020, Vanguard returned about $21 billion in managed assets to government clients in China due to concerns about legal compliance, staffing and profitability.
+In response to its China investments, the Financial Times reported that the nonprofit group Coalition for a Prosperous America criticized Vanguard for "acting as a pipeline through which US investment dollars are being funneled into Chinese military companies and corporations sanctioned over human rights abuses."

+In February 2021, Vanguard launched its fractional share program of its exchange-traded funds, or ETFs, where investors can invest for as little as $1.
+Fractional share ownership is a derivative of micro-investing, a type of investment strategy that is designed to make investing regular, accessible and affordable, especially for those who may not have a lot of money to invest or who are new to investing.

 In November 2022, Vanguard launched its superannuation fund in Australia under the name Vanguard Super.

+On May 14, 2024, Vanguard announced the appointment of Salim Ramji, a veteran from BlackRock Inc., as its next CEO, succeeding Tim Buckley.
+Ramji, the first outsider to lead Vanguard, assumed his role on July 8, 2024.

+Ukraine

+Vanguard is one of the top five shareholders in Kernel Holding, an agribusiness that is the largest producer and exporter of grains in Ukraine.
+Vanguard has been donating to humanitarian aid causes in Ukraine as a response to the Russo-Ukrainian War and implementing economic sanctions against Russia.